Desjardins – Montréal Tower

-The concept for the interior design symbolizes the tower’s history.
-The aim is to create a work environment that fosters interaction and creativity.
 The spectacular space provided by the seven floors of this iconic work of Québec architecture is enhanced by a design adapted to the Olympic Stadium’s organic volumes in order to give employees a workplace that is stimulating and collaborative.
-The Olympic spirit is remaining ubiquitous thanks to a selection of historical references to the stadium’s primary vocation.

 Desjardins Gestion immobilière

-The impressive concrete structure is remaining visible and be emphasized by the neutral tones of the walls and ceilings.
-The areas near the windows are unobstructed in order to enable the creation of an architectural promenade along which employees can enjoy spectacular views of the stadium and the city.
-Zones for collaboration and relaxation are also integrated along the imposing windows.
+The spacious, luminous rooms have light grey or marbled floor coverings.
+The wide windows line the architectural promenade along which employees can enjoy numerous views of the stadium and the city.
+Zones for collaboration and relaxation are also integrated along the imposing glass walls.

 The space itself is like a work tool, with the ultramodern offices incorporating the latest technological equipment in order to attract and meet the needs of employees aged 25 to 35.
 There are areas for lounging and entertainment, coffee nooks and multifunctional rooms designed with a young, active clientele in mind.
 The spacious, luminous rooms has light grey or marbled floor coverings.
 Elsewhere, the detail of the waiting area’s poppy-shaped ceiling evokes the orange hue of the original retractable roof as seen from the inside.
 All in all, the streamlined, resolutely contemporary style is most assuredly inspire a strong sense of belonging among Desjardins employees.
 The project thus moves beyond the creation of a workplace to that of an animated, living space.

 1 dining room of 400 seats including a multifunctional room of 150 seats

 3 relaxation rooms

 25 collaborative lounges A wellness center including an exercise room